arc-securitas/webapp/README.md

 5. Catch any potential error and throw it.
 5. Send the final result of the data interaction as a JSON response using the following line: ```res.json(result);```.

 There are four main types of route handlers: get, post, update, and delete.
-There are other handlers that might be useful and they can be found in the Express documentation
+There are other handlers that might be useful and they can be found in the Express documentation.

 Get Route Example:
 ```